fastjs-team/docs/guide/date-start.md

 A lot of projects need to get a time string from a specific format string, but this is not easy to do with built-in `Date` object.

-But with `FastjsDate`, you can do it easily, and it is super easy to use.
+But with `FastjsDate`, you can do it easily.

 :::tip Format string
 If you don't pass a format string, it will default to `Y-M-D h:m:s`.